 The graph below shows the speed differences between 3G and 4G when it comes to common downloads.
-The difference between the speeds of 3G and 4G really start to show as the size of the files increases.
+The difference between the speeds of 3G and 4G really start to show as the size of the files used increases.
 This is mainly due to the fact that 3G builds up speed as a download progresses, whereas 4G speeds remain constant over time.
-However, for most household downloads, this difference in speed isn’t much of an issue.

 While 3G and 4G essentially serve the same purpose, 4G is vastly superior to 3G in most situations.
 There are only two real possible downsides to using 4G:

 - You may use more data due to the higher speeds, especially if the 4G connection in your home is faster than your internet